samvera/hyku/Running-on-docker.md

 Double click on the downloaded file to run the installer.

-Open a terminal and type `docker run hello-world` to verify installation was correct.
+Open a command prompt (Press windows + r and type "cmd", or go to Start Menu > Windows System > Command Prompt) and type `docker run hello-world` to verify installation was correct.

 You should see a message that states:
 ```